vsandstrom/SuperCollider-Embedder-Extractor/README.md

 ```bash
 $ ./scd_embed -a <audio-file> -s <supercollider-file> [ -o <output filename> ] [ -h <prints usage help> ]
 ```
-Output filename is optional, if left blank 'scd_embed' will output the same filename as input, but with <filename>_embedded.wav added to it.
+Output filename is optional, if left blank 'scd_embed' will output the same filename as input, but with <br>'_embedded.wav' added to it.

 To make sure that the text has been embedded, use: